xylous/settle/doc/SETTLE_MANUAL.md

     can read DOT for that matter) to render the graph into an image, or, rather, explore the graph interactively.

-    NOTE: Even if a note doesn't appear in the results-proper, it may appear in the graph.
-Thus, it's worth mentioning that all direct (immediate) links that the notes in the query results have *will appear* on the graph.
+    NOTE: all direct (immediate) links that the notes in the query results have *will appear* on the graph.

 ##### Query examples